 Q – Is otoplasty right for me?

 If you are healthy and looking to improve the appearance of protruding ears, otoplasty may be right for you.
-The procedure can be performed on patients over the age of four.
+The procedure can be performed on patients over the age of five.

 Q – At what age can otoplasty be performed?

-Dr. Naderi performs otoplasty on patients over the age of four before the child has started school to avoid teasing and embarrassment.
+Dr. Kulak performs otoplasty on patients over the age of five before the child has started school to avoid teasing and embarrassment.

 Q – What does a consultation for otoplasty entail?

-During a consultation for otoplasty, Dr. Naderi will examine your ears, take a thorough medical history, and discuss your goals.
+During a consultation for otoplasty, Dr. Kulak will examine your ears, take a thorough medical history, and discuss your goals.
 All aspects of the otoplasty surgery will be explained including the technique, the anesthesia, the facility, the recovery, the risks, the costs and so on.
-Ask to see if you are a candidate for the “incision-less” technique.

 Q – Where is otoplasty performed?

-Dr. Naderi performs otoplasty at INOVA system hospitals, including Fair Oaks Hospital, Loudoun Hospital, Fairfax Hospital, and Mt.
-Vernon Hospital.
+Dr. Kulak performs otoplasty at INOVA system hospitals, including Fair Oaks Hospital and Surgical Center, Reston Surgical Center, Surburban Outpatient Surgical Center.

 Q – What type of anesthesia is used for otoplasty?

-Local anesthesia or MAC (monitored anesthesia care) may be used for otoplasty although general anesthesia is safer for children.
+Local anesthesia or MAC (monitored anesthesia care) may be used for otoplasty although general anesthesia may be safer for children.